Dendrobyte/TwitLess/CONTRIBUTING.md

 Prior to being merged with `main`, all PRs and checked out branches must merge with `develop`.
 The `develop` branch will then merge with `main` for any and all updates that add several features or functionality.

 Should you choose to work on a feature, check out to a branch for that feature.
 Branch name should follow the following template: `issue#/brief-description`.
 For example, for the branch setting up this repository, it was labeled `1/reposetup`.
-If it's coming straight from trello, reference as `sprint#-taskname`, although ideally one would make a corresponding GitHub issue.
+If it's coming straight from Trello, reference as `trello/brief-description` (i.e. `trello/allpages`), although ideally one would make a corresponding GitHub issue.
+Most info should be in the PR, so keeping the names short is fine.

 ## Trello